Which institution holds the most shares in Gaming and Leisure Properties Inc. (GLPI)

-Gaming and Leisure Properties Inc. (NASDAQ: GLPI) is 4.83% higher on its value in year-to-date trading and has touched a low of $41.81 and a high of $52.87 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The GLPI stock was last observed hovering at around $51.03 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $55.50 for the next 12 months.
-It is also 17.73% off the consensus price target high of $62.00 offered by 20 analysts, but current levels are -6.27% lower than the price target low of $48.00 for the same period.
+Gaming and Leisure Properties Inc. (NASDAQ: GLPI) is -0.80% lower on its value in year-to-date trading and has touched a low of $41.81 and a high of $52.87 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The GLPI stock was last observed hovering at around $48.83 in the last trading session, with the day’s loss setting it -0.56% off its average median price target of $55.50 for the next 12 months.
+It is also 22.15% off the consensus price target high of $62.00 offered by 20 analysts, but current levels are -0.56% lower than the price target low of $48.00 for the same period.

 3 Tiny Stocks Primed to Explode